-In determining the Company's estimated NAV per share, the Company primarily relied upon a valuation of the Company's portfolio of properties and debt as of December 31, 2019.
+In determining the Company's estimated NAV per share, the Company primarily relied upon a valuation of the Company's portfolio of properties and debt as of December 31, 2020.
 Valuations and appraisals of the Company's properties and outstanding debt are estimates of fair value and may not necessarily correspond to realizable value upon the sale of such properties.
 Therefore, the Company's estimated NAV per share may not reflect the amount that would be realized upon a sale of each of the Company's properties.

-For the purposes of calculating the Company's estimated NAV per share, the Company retained an independent third-party valuation firm as valuation expert to determine the Company's estimated NAV per share and the value of the Company's properties and debt as of December 31, 2019.
+For the purposes of calculating the Company's estimated NAV per share, the Company retained an independent thirdparty valuation firm as valuation expert to determine the Company's estimated NAV per share and the value of the Company's properties and debt as of December 31, 2020.
 The valuation methodologies used to estimate the NAV of the Company's shares as well as the value of the Company's properties and outstanding debt involved certain subjective judgments, including but not limited to, discounted cash flow analyses and the direct capitalization approach for wholly owned and partially owned properties.
 Ultimate realization of the value of an asset depends to a great extent on economic and other conditions beyond the Company's control.
 Further, valuations do not necessarily represent the price at which an asset would sell, since market prices of assets can only be determined by negotiation between a willing buyer and seller.
 Therefore, the valuations of the Company's properties and the Company's investments in real estate-related assets may not correspond to the realizable value upon a sale of those assets.
+In addition, reduced occupancy levels at the Company's properties, as well as disruptions in the financial markets or deteriorating economic conditions that differ from what the Company anticipated at the time the Company acquired the properties could result in decreased values for such properties.
+As a result, the value of the Company's real estate investments could decrease below the amounts the Company paid for the investments and also adversely affect NAV.